lrns/opera-gcal-sd/README.markdown

 ## Acknowledgements
 Thanks to [Damon][http://achey.net/] for finding and fixing an issue with recurring events in v1.0.1.
+Google authentication is based on the code of [Google Reader Notifier][https://addons.opera.com/addons/extensions/details/google-reader-notifier/] extension.

 ## TODO
 * Selective sync (only sync selected calendars)